merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 {:.warning}
 This workflow is useful if you have one or more **FASTA files** that describe one or more contigs for your assembled metagenomes or genomes, and you want to get anvi'o contigs databases.

-The contigs workflow is meant for cases in which all you want is to create anvi'o contigs databases from FASTA files, and annotate them with functions, taxonomy, etc. Since the design of workflows allow inheritcance, contigs workflow will be used by other workflows we will describe later.
+The contigs workflow is meant for cases in which all you want is to create anvi'o contigs databases from FASTA files, and annotate them with functions, taxonomy, etc. Since the design of workflows allow inheritance, contigs workflow will be used by other workflows we will describe later.

 You could simply ask anvi'o to give you a default config file for contigs workflow,